avocadoboi/avo/README.md

     // This is called when the GUI has changed size due to window resizing.
 This method has no default implementation.
     // Note that this method belongs to the View class (which AvoGUI::GUI inherits) and can be implemented on any view.
   }

+  //------------------------------

+  void draw(AvoGUI::DrawingContext* p_drawingContext) override
+  {
+    // Here you can draw directly in your GUI.
+It will appear behind child views.
+There is no default implementation.
+  }
+  void draw(AvoGUI::DrawingContext* p_drawingContext, const Rectangle<float>& p_targetRectangle) override
+  {
+    // By default, this method just calls the other draw method.
+You can use this one instead if you want to optimize drawing
+    // using the target rectangle, which is a rectangle specifying where drawing is needed (relative to the top-left corner
+    // of the GUI)
+  }
 }
 ```